 Relaxing Jacuzzi tub

 The other fantastic aspect of Trout House is the location.
-Hague is situated on the northern end of Lake George, so you can enjoy a whole different, less populated part of the lake than if you were staying near the village; you'll also be closer to prime recreational opportunities and things to do in the rest of the Adirondacks.
+Hague is situated on the northern end of Lake George, so you can enjoy a less populated part of the lake than if you were staying near the village; you'll also be closer to prime recreational opportunities and things to do in the rest of the Adirondacks.

 Outside of General Burgoyne

-Enjoy Fishing on the Northern End of Lake George
+Cast Your Line at the Northern End of Lake George

-Embark on a Spring Hike - There Might be Mud, but No Bugs!
+Embark on a Spring Hike - There Might Be Mud, but No Bugs!

 View from "the lookout" on the trail behind the Trout House property